MicrosoftDocs/openapi-docs/OpenAPI/kiota/request-builders.md

 var requestBuilder = todoClient.TaskLists["taskListId"].ToDos["todoId"].AssignedTo;
 ```

-The URL template for the requestBuilder will look something like `{+baseurl}/taskLists/{task_list_id}/toDos/{todo_id}/assignedTo{?select,expand}`.
+The URL template for the requestBuilder looks something like `{+baseurl}/taskLists/{task_list_id}/toDos/{todo_id}/assignedTo{?select,expand}`.

 > [!NOTE]
 > The query parameters will only be present if included in the OpenAPI description.

-The path and query parameters, as well as the base url will be provided by the request adapter before the request is executed.
+The request adapter provides the path and query parameters, and the base URL before the request is executed.

 ### RequestAdapter

 In order to execute any request, the request builder needs to have access to a request adapter.

 This request adapter is passed from request builder to request builder when using the fluent style API.
-This object holds most of the client configuration, the serialization and deserialization capabilities and more.
+This object holds most of the client configuration, serialization, and deserialization capabilities and more.

 ### Constructors